goblinfactory/konsole/backlog.md

+# Roadmap

+## [2.1]

+### Adding

+- Menus : `Menu`, `MenuItem`
+- new 1 liner `ProgressBar`.

+### breaking changes

+- refactor ProgressBar Constructors : move IConsole to front and make sure all parameters are in order.
+- ProgressBar to switch to 1 liner
+- support extended style from `v2` by passing in `PbStyle.Simple`, `PbStyle.Extended` options.

 # backlog

 ### Backlog
+- progress bar to have background color and border width, for simple funky PBs!
 - be able to print ColorStrings (so that they can easily be passed around)
 - fix the window constructors, second parameter is sometimes height, and sometimes not!
 - Move TestData to seperate nuget `Goblinfactory.TestData`